-18. At the same meeting, statements were made by the representatives of Germany, Madagascar, Mexico, Belgium, Burkina Faso, Norway and the United Kingdom, and by the observer for ConsultingWhere Ltd.
+18. At the same meeting, statements were made by the representatives of Germany, Madagascar, Mexico, Belgium, Burkina Faso, Norway, the United Kingdom and by the observer for the Consulting Where Ltd.

 19. Also at the same meeting, the Secretariat summarized the main points of the discussion.